Chart Color Schemes

 An assessment of population growth drivers in Melba reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Melba's population is estimated at around 3,384 people.
-This figure reflects an increase of 1 person since the 2021 Census, which reported a population of 3,383 people.
-The change was inferred from AreaSearch's estimate of the resident population being 3,382 based on their examination of the latest ERP data release by ABS in June 2024, along with an additional 6 validated new addresses since the Census date.
-This results in a population density ratio of 1,464 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Melba's 0.0% growth since the census places it within 2.4 percentage points of the SA3 area (2.4%), indicating competitive growth fundamentals.
-Recent population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Melba's population is estimated at around 3,384 people.
+This reflects an increase of 1 person since the 2021 Census, which reported a population of 3,383 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,382 following examination of ABS' latest ERP data release in June 2024 and validation of six new addresses since the Census date.
+This level of population results in a density ratio of 1,464 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Melba's 0.0% growth since census positions it within 2.7 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also with a base year of 2022.
-Projections indicate a decline in overall population over this period, with Melba's population expected to contract by 311 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group projected to increase by 16 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
+Projections indicate an overall population decline by 311 persons by 2041, but specific age cohorts like the 85 and over group are expected to grow by 16 people.

 Frequently Asked Questions - Population